nxrighthere/NanoSockets/README.md

 `UDP.Send(Socket socket, ref Address address, byte[] buffer, int bufferLength)` sends a message to the specified address of a receiver.
 The address parameter can be set to `IntPtr.Zero` if a socket is connected to an address.
 A pointer `IntPtr` to a native buffer can be used instead of a reference to a byte array.
 Returns the total number of bytes sent, which can be less than the number indicated by the buffer length.
 Otherwise, it will return < 0 if an error occurred.

-`UDP.Receive(Socket socket, ref Address address, byte[] buffer, int bufferLength)` receives a message and fills the address of a sender.
+`UDP.Receive(Socket socket, ref Address address, byte[] buffer, int bufferLength)` receives a message and obtains the address of a sender.
 The address parameter can be set to `IntPtr.Zero` to skip the address obtainment.
 A pointer `IntPtr` to a native buffer can be used instead of a reference to a byte array.
 Returns the total number of bytes received.
 Otherwise, it will return < 0 if an error occurred.

 `UDP.IsEqual(ref Address left, ref Address right)` compares two addresses for equality.
 Returns status with a result.